passbutler/passbutler-documentation/Documentation.md

 #### SecureRandom

-Pass Butler uses the default constructor of `java.security.SecureRandom` which utilizes `/dev/urandom` on Unix based systems as the source of random data.
+The random number generator which is used for generating cryptographic keys and initialization vectors.
+Pass Butler uses the default constructor of `java.security.SecureRandom` which utilizes `/dev/urandom` on Unix based systems.
 It is non-blocking and is [capable](https://tersesystems.com/blog/2015/12/17/the-right-way-to-use-securerandom) to provide secure cryptographic keys.

 ### Cryptographic entities

 #### Master Password {#master-password}

-The user password that protects all other data.
-It should be long and complex because the security architecture relies on it!
+The one password that protects all other data.
+It should be long and complex because the complete security architecture relies on it!
 The *Master Password* is stored in memory only temporary for computing and is overridden afterwards immediately.

 #### Master Key {#master-key}

-The *Master Key* is a symmetric [AES-256-GCM](#aes-256-gcm) key that is derived from the [Master Password](#master-password) with [PBKDF2-SHA256](#pbkdf2-sha256) using a random salt and an iteration count stored in `User.masterKeyDerivationInformation`.
+The *Master Key* is a symmetric key for [AES-256-GCM](#aes-256-gcm) that is derived from the [Master Password](#master-password) with [PBKDF2-SHA256](#pbkdf2-sha256) using a random salt and an iteration count stored in `User.masterKeyDerivationInformation`.
 Like the [Master Password](#master-password), it is derived and stored in memory only temporary for computing and is overridden afterwards immediately.

 #### Master Encryption Key {#master-encryption-key}

-The [Master Key](#master-key) could be used directly to encrypt user data but if the user wants to change its [Master Password](#master-password), all encrypted bulk data would have to be re-encrypted.
+The [Master Key](#master-key) could be used directly to encrypt user data but if the user wants to change its [Master Password](#master-password), all encrypted data would have to be re-encrypted.
 This is a resource consuming task and takes the risk of data corruption.
 To avoid this situation, the *Master Encryption Key* is introduced:

-It is a symmetric key for [AES-256-GCM](#aes-256-gcm), is generated once and encrypts sensible data of the user (e.g. the user settings).
+It is a symmetric key for [AES-256-GCM](#aes-256-gcm) which is generated once and encrypts sensible data of the user (e.g. the user settings).
 The *Master Encryption Key* is stored in the `User.masterEncryptionKey` field and is itself encrypted with the [Master Key](#master-key).
 If the user wants to change its [Master Password](#master-password) now, only the same *Master Encryption Key* needs to be re-encrypted.

 #### Item Key {#item-key}

 For a normal password manager it would be reasonable to encrypt the sensible [Item Data](#item-data) of an [Item](#item) just with the [Master Encryption Key](#master-encryption-key).
 But because an item sharing functionality is featured, a bit more complexity (and keys) must be introduced.

-The *Item Key* is a symmetric [AES-256-GCM](#aes-256-gcm) key which actually encrypts the [Item Data](#item-data).
+The *Item Key* is a symmetric key for [AES-256-GCM](#aes-256-gcm) which actually encrypts the [Item Data](#item-data).

 Every user that have access to an [Item](#item) has also an appropriate [Item Authorization](#item-authorization) - this contains an user ID, an item ID and the *Item Key* stored in the field `ItemAuthorization.itemKey`.
 It is itself encrypted with the public part of the [Item Encryption Key Pair](#item-encryption-key-pair) of the user for whom the [Item Authorization](#item-authorization) is intended.

 #### Item Encryption Key Pair {#item-encryption-key-pair}

-The Item Encryption Key Pair is an asymmetric key pair ([RSA-2048-OAEP](#rsa-2048-oaep)) consists of a public and a private part:
+The Item Encryption Key Pair is an asymmetric key pair for [RSA-2048-OAEP](#rsa-2048-oaep) which consists of a public and a private part:

 - the public part (stored in `User.itemEncryptionPublicKey` field) is needed to be able to share an item to another user (the [Item Key](#item-key) of the [Item](#item) desired to share is re-encrypted with it)
 - the private part (stored in `User.itemEncryptionSecretKey` field) is needed for the other user to decrypt the encrypted [Item Key](#item-key) and access the [Item Data](#item-data) of the shared [Item](#item).
 The private part is itself encrypted with the [Master Encryption Key](#master-encryption-key).